top of page

 The National Academy for Social Prescribing (NASP)’s evidence briefing, ‘Social Prescribing; The Natural Environment’ evidences that, ‘time in nature is linked to lower levels of heart or respiratory problems, lower blood pressure, lower levels of stress and physical symptoms of stress, lowered risk of diabetes and obesity, COVID-19 and slower cognitive decline.’

 The NASP report ‘How the natural environment can support health and wellbeing through social prescribing’, also cites strong links between nature and improved psychological wellbeing.
 Woodland areas were evidenced to reduced blood pressure, heart rate, sympathetic activity and salivary cortisol (stress hormone) and showed increased parasympathetic activity.
 The report also showed that ‘Increased exposure to green space and nature was associated with slower cognitive decline, lowered risk of COVID-19, reduced risk of diabetes, reduced risk of obesity and increased physical activity.
 Exposure to green spaces additionally positively impacted mental health, increased mindfulness practice, perceived happiness, resilience and subjective wellbeing’.
 The report speaks of ‘Stress Reduction Theory’ which suggests that actual features within nature invoke subconscious reactions in us supporting our recovery from stress.
-'Attention Restoration Theory' suggests that the natural world has the ability to ‘renew attention’ promoting wellness and reducing mental fatigue
+'Attention Restoration Theory' suggests that the natural world has the ability to ‘renew attention’ promoting wellness and reducing mental fatigue.

 Sources: National Academy for Social Prescribing, NHS England.

 Mughal R., Seers H., Polley M., Sabey A. & Chatterjee H.J.
-(2022) How the natural
+(2022) How the natural environment can support health and wellbeing through social prescribing.
+NASP.

-Personal & Environmental Stress Management
+Life Coaching | Personal & Environmental Stress Management | Creative Problem Solving

-Online Coaching | In-Person Coaching | Outdoor Coaching in Green & Blue Spaces | Oundle, Stamford, Peterborough & Kettering
+Online Coaching | In-Person Coaching | 1-1 Outdoor Coaching in Green & Blue Spaces | Oundle, Stamford, Peterborough & Kettering

 bottom of page